Haraldlons/IPK-NTNU-Table-Tennis-ELO-Ladder/README.md

 subl main.tex
 ```
 9. Generate new PDF from .tex files in current folder
-- If you have install LaTeXTools in sublime, you can simply press "<ctrl> + b" and a new PDF will be created
+- If you have install LaTeXTools in sublime, you can simply press "ctrl-b" and a new PDF will be created
 NB!
 I bugg has been spoted where you need to compile the LaTeX file several times before the table is nice-looking in the PDF.
-Simply press "<ctrl> + b" a couple of times.
+Simply press "ctrl-b" a couple of times.
 ```
-<ctrl> + b
+ctrl-b
 ```

-## Ideas for improvement
-1. Make tiers
-- 1-3	Challenger
-- 4-10  Master
-- 11-20 Diamond
-- 21-30 Platinum
-- 31-40 Gold
-- 41-50 Silver
-- 51-60 Bronze
-- 61-> Wood

-One Paragraph of project description goes here
+If you have not installed LaTeXTools in sublime you can follow [these](https://github.com/Haraldlons/linux-tricks/blob/master/installs/install_latexmk_and_common_packages.sh) instructions.

 ## Getting Started